IMG Chief Medical Officer Issues Statement About the Coronavirus | 02.02.20 | finanzen.at

 IMG Chief Medical Officer Issues Statement About the Coronavirus

 INDIANAPOLIS, Feb.
-1, 2020 /PRNewswire/ -- IMG's Chief Medical Officer (Dr. Geoff Tothill, MB, BS, FRCP Edin.) shares his latest thoughts on the coronavirus below:
+1, 2020 /CNW/ -- IMG's Chief Medical Officer (Dr. Geoff Tothill, MB, BS, FRCP Edin.) shares his latest thoughts on the coronavirus below:

 "The spread of the novel coronavirus within China represents a continuing health emergency for that country.
 We continue to see cases arising in other countries.
 Overwhelmingly those 'exported' cases are in people who have travelled from China.
 There have been cases of human to human spread outside China, but it is thought that close contact is required for this to occur.
 Only time will tell if case numbers grow around the world and it is hoped that the extensive efforts to control spread will be effective.
 Despite a huge amount of media coverage, it is important to keep this outbreak in perspective.
 Seasonal flu remains a far more significant risk to public health and the simple measures outlined above can go a long way to reduce your chance of catching the virus."